-There has been a lot of debate in the last few years on the benefits, risks and limitations associated with routine breast exams.
-Some of the reports out today are confusing for women who are undergoing regular screenings.
+There has been a lot of debate in the last few years on the

 The NHS's National Cancer Director in the UK has issued a review that reveals good news for women.
 Despite the reports of over diagnosis, the report shows that routine breast screening does save around 1,300 lives a year in the UK alone.